 About the villages in Greece

-Villages in Cyclades are usually constructed around a port or along the slopes of a hill with breathtaking sea view.
+Villages in the Cyclades are usually constructed around a port or along the slopes of a hill with a breathtaking sea view.
 Houses are small and surrounded by flowered yards, no large block of flats.
-The window shutters and doors are usually painted in blue or other vibrant colours.
-Churches have white walls and blue domes, while the streets in the village centre are narrow and paved.
-The capital of the Cycladic islands are usually called Chora.
-The most famous village in Greece is Oia, located in the Cycladic island of Santorini.
+The window shutters and doors are usually painted in blue or other vibrant colors.
+Churches have white walls and blue domes, while the streets in the village center are narrow and paved.
+The capital of the Cycladic islands is usually called Chora.
+The most famous village in Greece is Oia, located on the Cycladic island of Santorini.

-Due to the long occupation by Venetians in the Medieval times, many Greece villages have evident Venetian architecture.
-The Old Town of Rhodes and Corfu are characteristic examples of this architecture with two or three storey residences, no balconies and paved streets.
-Such old towns are found in other places, like Chania, Rethymno and Heraklion in Crete, Monemvasia and Nafplion in Peloponnese.
+Due to the long occupation by Venetians in Medieval times, many Greek villages have evident Venetian architecture.
+The Old Town of Rhodes and Corfu are characteristic examples of this architecture with two or three-story residences, no balconies, and paved streets.
+Such old towns are found in other places, like Chania, Rethymno, and Heraklion in Crete, Monemvasia, and Nafplion in the Peloponnese.
 This is also why so many Venetian Castles are found all around the mainland country and the Greek islands.

-The traditional style of mountainous villages have small stone houses, lovely yards and paved square.
-Due to their remote location, mountainous villages have few inhabitants and trully authentic style.
-Pelion, Zagoria and Peloponnese are regions with picturesque villages in the mountains.
+The traditional style of mountainous villages has small stone houses, lovely yards, and paved square.
+Due to their remote location, mountainous villages have few inhabitants and truly authentic style.
+Pelion, Zagorochoria, and Peloponnese are regions with picturesque villages in the mountains.
 Most of them make their living from agriculture and cattle-breeding, while seaside villages mainly rely on tourism.